mj0nez/monitoring-stack/README.md

 Visit the user interfaces:

 - check the created buckets in [MinIO](http://localhost:9006)
-- monitor your running containers with [cAdvisor](http://localhost:8080)
+- monitor your running containers with [cAdvisor](http://localhost:8081)
 - verify all scraping targets are up and running [Prometheus UI](http://localhost:9090/targets)
 - visit [Grafana](http://localhost:3000)

-**TODO**
-- add Datasources
-- add dashboards
-    -  both can be achieved via provisioning !
-- documentation
-- prommtail config and prefect integration

 Shutdown the stack: